-- 10.1 The finishing line will be between a staff displaying a blue flag on the race committee signal boat and the finishing mark buoy. - 10.2 The race committee may adjust the finishing marks to maintain the finishing line at any time without regard to RRS 33 - 10.3 The race committee signal boat may display a flashing green and yellow light when on station at the finishing line at night. - 10.4 A boat approaching the finishing line to finish at night shall illuminate her sail number for identification. - 10.5 If the finishing line is missing at the finish of the Protection Island Race or Vashon Island Race, a boat finishes by passing within 100 yards offshore of the Meadow Point Buoy (LL #16765) when the buoy bears 090 degrees magnetic.
-If the race committee or finishing line is missing at the finish of the Blake Island Race, a boat finishes by passing within 100 yards offshore of the platform on the Elliott Bay Marina breakwater when the platform first bears 340 degrees magnetic.
-If a boat finishes under these circumstances, to be scored as finishing she shall note her finishing time accurately to the second (e.g. using GPS time) and her finishing position in relation to any nearby boats and report them to the race committee as soon as reasonably possible.
+- 10.1 The finishing line will be between a staff displaying a blue flag on the race committee signal boat and the finishing mark buoy. - 10.2 The race committee may adjust the finishing marks to maintain the finishing line at any time without regard to RRS 33. - 10.3 The race committee signal boat may display a flashing green and yellow light when on station at the finishing line at night. - 10.4 A boat approaching the finishing line to finish at night shall illuminate her sail number for identification. - 10.5 If the finishing line is missing at the finish of the race, a boat finishes by passing within 100 yards offshore of the Meadow Point Buoy (LL #16765) when the buoy bears 090 degrees magnetic If a boat finishes under these circumstances, to be scored as finishing she shall note her finishing time accurately to the second (e.g. using GPS time) and her finishing position in relation to any nearby boats and report them to the race committee as soon as reasonably possible.
 This changes US Sailing prescription to RRS 34.